 Why is this branded headline effective?

 Within a few words, we communicate a lot of information about Patricia.
-Right away, we stake a claim on her career target, Electrical Engineer.
+We immediately stake a claim on her career target, Electrical Engineer.

 We also highlight distinguishing features that connect her background to the target role: